Standard (unstructured) interviews are flawed in important ways.

 The more complex the position, the wider range of ratings you may want to build into the process, and the more competencies you may need to include.

 An entry-level position, for example, may focus on customer service, following safety protocols and performance.
-A more senior position may involve a wider range of competencies, prompting more questions and a more expansive range of ratings.
+A management position may involve a wider range of competencies, prompting more questions and a more expansive range of ratings.

 Here’s a page from a sample structured interview guide.
 Note how the question, the goal of asking the question, and criteria for gauging competence in this particular area (organization) are clearly defined.